Ninad-Bhangui/rusty-at-rust/official-doc-stuff/24_oop/README.md

      2. There are no generic type parameters

 I do not understand the reason right now.
 But it can be found [here](https://doc.rust-lang.org/book/ch17-02-trait-objects.html#object-safety-is-required-for-trait-objects).
 Will update after I understand

+## Implementing an Object-Oriented Design Pattern

+- *State Pattern* is an object oriented design pattern.
+- Value has an internal state and behaviour changes based on that state.
+- State is responsible for it's own behaviour.
+- value holding a state object knows nothing about behaviour.

+Example , Implementing blog post workflow with following functionality:

+- Blog post starts as empty draft.
+- When draft is done, review is requested.
+- After approval, gets published.
+- Only published posts return content to print.
+Unapproved posts cannot be accidentally published.